FMurry/studious/README.md

 # Studious
-Studious is a course management application were students can take control of their classes manage assignments
+Studious is a course management application were students can take control of their classes manage assignments.
+This is an old app that I was working on.
+Demonstrates Communication between REST server and mobile applications.
+Currently Google and Email/Password authentication supported.
+##Status
+Android - Authentication working iOS - Not Started
+Web - Not Started

 ## Installation
 Start of by cloning the repository